National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 |Phocid pinnipeds (PW) (underwater) (true seals)||50 Hz to 86 kHz.|

 |Otariid pinnipeds (OW) (underwater) (sea lions and fur seals)||60 Hz to 39 kHz.|

 |* Represents the generalized hearing range for the entire group as a composite (i.e., all species within the group), where individual species' hearing ranges are typically not as broad.
 Generalized hearing range chosen based on ~65 dB threshold from normalized composite audiogram, with the exception for lower limits for LF cetaceans (Southall et al., 2007) and PW pinniped (approximation).|

 The pinniped functional hearing group was modified from Southall et al., (2007) on the basis of data indicating that phocid species have consistently demonstrated an extended frequency range of hearing compared to otariids, especially in the higher frequency range (Hemilä et al., 2006; Kastelein et al., 2009; Reichmuth & Holt 2013).

 For more detail concerning these groups and associated frequency ranges, please see NMFS (2018) for a review of available information.
-Five marine mammal species (2 cetacean and 3 pinniped (2 otariid and 1 phocid) species) have the reasonable potential to co-occur with the proposed survey activities.
+Five marine mammal species (2 cetacean and three pinniped (two otariid and one phocid) species) have the reasonable potential to co-occur with the planned activities.
 Please refer to Table 2.
 Of the cetacean species that may be present, one is classified as a low-frequency cetacean (i.e., all mysticete species) and one is classified as a high-frequency cetacean (i.e., harbor porpoise).